-Our customers are reimbursed the cost required to treat each patient through various third-party payors, such as commercial payors and government agencies.
-We are in active discussions with commercial payors to establish positive national coverage policies to support reimbursement of Inspire therapy.
-In July 2018, Aetna Inc., one of the leading health plans in the U.S., began providing coverage for our Inspire therapy.
-In January 2019, Blue Cross Blue Shield Association's ("BCBSA") Evidence Street, which performs healthcare technology assessments for the 36 BCBSA insurers, issued a positive assessment of Inspire therapy to its members.
-We have secured positive coverage policies with 18 U.S. commercial payors, representing approximately 45 million covered lives.
-In parallel, our 16 person reimbursement team, which we refer to as our market access team, is focused on assisting patients and physicians in obtaining appropriate prior authorization approvals from commercial payors on a case-by-case basis in advance of treatment with our Inspire therapy.
-We have been successful in obtaining prior authorization approvals from approximately 330 commercial payors.
-In addition, Medicare may cover our procedure on a medical necessity basis.
+Our customers are reimbursed the cost of patient treatment by various third-party payors, such as commercial insurance providers and government agencies.
+We have secured positive coverage policies with 52 U.S. commercial payors, representing approximately 165 million covered lives.
+In parallel, a subset of our 14 person reimbursement team, which we refer to as our market access team, is focused on assisting patients and physicians in obtaining appropriate prior authorization approvals from commercial payors on a case-by-case basis in advance of treatment with our Inspire therapy.
+In addition, Medicare coverage for our procedure is determined on a case-by-case basis.
+All seven Medicare Administrative Contractors ("MACs") have drafted positive coverage policies for Inspire therapy and five of these MACs have since announced the formal release dates of either March 15, 2020 or April 1, 2020 for their final policies covering Inspire therapy.
+We expect the final two MACs will finalize their policies in 2020.
 We also have a U.S. government contract for patients who are treated by the Veterans Health Administration.
+We are in active discussions with commercial insurers to establish additional positive coverage policies to support reimbursement of Inspire therapy.

-We generated revenue of \$50.6 million, with a gross margin of 80.1% and a net loss of \$21.8 million, for the fiscal year ended December 31, 2018, compared to revenue of \$28.6 million, with a gross margin of 78.9% and a net loss of \$17.5 million, for the fiscal year ended December 31, 2017, and revenue of \$16.4 million, with a gross margin of 76.2% and a net loss of \$18.5 million, for the fiscal year ended December 31, 2016.
-Our accumulated deficit as of December 31, 2018 was \$146.9 million.
+We generated revenue of \$82.1 million, with a gross margin of 83.4% and a net loss of \$33.2 million, for the fiscal year ended December 31, 2019, compared to revenue of \$50.6 million, with a gross margin of 80.1% and a net loss of \$21.8 million, for the fiscal year ended December 31, 2018, and revenue of \$28.6 million, with a gross margin of 78.9% and a net loss of \$17.5 million, for the fiscal year ended December 31, 2017.
+Our accumulated deficit as of December 31, 2019 was \$180.2 million.